 - Seeds, seedlings, and fresh plants.
 Be especially careful with items such as trail mix and granola bars that often include seeds.

 - Flour and corn meal

 These foods have been deemed by the SENASICA office of Mexico to present a risk of introducing pests or disease into the country, and are not allowed under any circumstances.

 - Homemade food items

 Traveling with Pets

 Many loyal pet owners enjoying taking their animals with them on vacation.
 It is important to remember that there are also restrictions on pet travel and bringing them into other countries.
 In Mexico, only dogs and cats are recognized as pets and will be allowed into the country, providing they have documentation of the required vaccinations.
 Other animals, such as rabbits or hamsters, are not considered pets.
 They may be allowed into Mexico, but with much stricter guidelines.
 Also, be cautious when bringing food for your animals, as SENASICA only allows the importation of dried pet food with no beef products.
-Contact us today for more information about Mexico Customs and border rules.
+Contact us today for more information about Mexican Customs and border rules.